-Each semester at the advance registration period, students may register and change course enrollments via Penn In Touch.
-To check the progress of courses and milestones, and see how they are being counted, students are encouraged to open the PhD worksheet in Penn In Touch.
+Each semester at the advance registration period, students may register and change course enrollments.
+To check the progress of courses and milestones, and see how they are being counted, students are encouraged to open the PhD degree audit.

 COURSE REQUIREMENTS